jose-delarosa/container-images/check_openmanage/README.md

 ## Report problems or provide feedback

-If you run into any problems or would like to provide feedback, please send a note to the [Linux-PoweEdge mailing list](https://lists.us.dell.com/mailman/listinfo/linux-poweredge).
+If you run into any problems or would like to provide feedback, please open an issue [here](https://github.com/jose-delarosa/docker-images/issues) or send a note to the [Linux-PoweEdge mailing list](https://lists.us.dell.com/mailman/listinfo/linux-poweredge).